Explained: Russian S-400 air defence missile system. Why is US not happy over India's S-400 procurement?

 India is likely to induct the first batch of sophisticated Russia's S-400 missile defence systems by the end of this year — an air defence technology deemed as one of the best.
 It is capable of tracking and neutralising threats to boost the air defence capabilities of the armed forces.

 Indian Air Force's head, Air Chief Marshal Vivek Ram Chaudhari on October 05, 2021, said that the delivery is expected as per schedule.
-His comments were made the comments during the customary news conference ahead of Indian Air Force Day on October 08.
+His comments were made during the customary news conference ahead of Indian Air Force Day on October 8.

 What is the S-400 missile defence system?

-The S-400 Triumph (NATO reporting name) is a complex air defence missile system, consists of radars, control systems, and different types of missiles.
+The S-400 Triumph (NATO reporting name) is a complex air defence missile system, consisting of radars, control systems and different types of missiles.
 It was developed in the 1990s by Russia's Almaz Central Design Bureau as an upgrade of the S-300 series of surface-to-air missile systems.
 It has been in service with the Russian Armed Forces since 2007.

 ALSO READ | China-made electric vehicles should not be sold in India: Modi govt to Elon Musk